Debraj550/CareerNEST-SAAS/README.md

   - `https://docs.docker.com/engine/install/`
 - **Go inside the project directory in your local machine (where client, server and docker-compose.yml file is present) and run the following commands in terminal:**
   - `docker swarm init`
-  - `docker stack deploy -c docker-compose.yml careernest` (you can replace the "carrernest" name with any name of your choice)
+  - `docker stack deploy -c docker-compose.yml cloud_project` (you can replace the "carrernest" name with any name of your choice)
   - (Optional - To stop the project and remove the services) `docker swarm leave --force`
 - **Go to browser and open [http://localhost:3000].**